Why KNSTE chose to engage with apprenticeships.

 Impact on KNSTE

-Leadership at KNSTEAt KNSTE we have benefited from the improved understanding of practical, work-based skills.
+At KNSTE we have benefited from the improved understanding of practical, work-based skills.
 The administration team has been strengthened by Shay’s wider understanding of what the role entails.
 Shay has also developed a confidence to communicate with a variety of stakeholders such as NASBTT, the DfE, our Strategic Board and beyond, developing the status and reputation of the organisation.
 Ruth has benefitted from the apprenticeship, such that she now feels confident to horizon scan more effectively.
 This capability has enabled Ruth to look out beyond KNSTE to the wider ITT sector to inform the future of the organisation.